 Students are to be allowed 1.5 minutes for each test question during their first semester of nursing courses, then 1.35 minutes thereafter (in accordance with the amount of time graduates have to complete the licensing exam).
 On math exams, students are allowed 3 minutes per question in the first semester, then 2.5 minutes per question thereafter.
 No additional time will be allowed to complete the exam after the test time is over.
-Once students leave the testing room, they are expected to leave the area so they do not disturb other still taking the test.
+Once students leave the testing room, they are expected to leave the area so they do not disturb other students still taking the test.
 Computers are to remain in the room until the testing time is over or until the student can demonstrate that the exam has been submitted via the online system.

 Nursing exams are administered and graded using an online testing system.
-Only answers submitted via this process will be allowed.
+Only answers submitted via this process will be allowed unless extenuating circumstances arise with the online testing system.
 The exam scores obtained using this process will be used to generate the course grade.